Find The Others

-In 2019, we’re launching an experiment to see if we can support readers who want to set up a local group.
+Since 2019, we have been running an experiment to see if we can support readers who want to set up a local group.
 For now we are pausing acceptance of new requests to be a local contact but you can still contact the existing contacts below.

 Ever since we published the Dark Mountain manifesto, we’ve been hearing from people who tell us they feel less alone because they discovered this project.
 Over the years, we’ve organised festivals, book launches and courses – and we’ve seen the difference it makes to be able to gather face-to-face around the kinds of questions explored in our books.

 We’ve also seen local groups set up by readers, friends and contributors, gathered around or inspired by Dark Mountain – and we often hear from people who want to know how they could do this.

 So for the last few years we have been seeing if we can help create a network of local gatherings.
 We’re a small organisation, so there’s a limit to the amount of hands-on support we can offer – but we figured there are a couple of things we could do and this web page was one of them.

 First, we can share what people around the Dark Mountain network have learned so far about setting up groups like this.